zackjmhx/Open-Vulkan-Game-Framework/README.md

 ovfg<Namespace1><2>...<n>[Class/Struct name]
   e.g. ovgfStructsQueriesVersion - structure queries for the Version structure

 I now highly regret such a silly and verbose naming convention.
 The dir based namespacing was enough.
-However, I no longer update this repository as I've moved to a private GitLab, so here they stand, a monument to a less wise me.
+However, I no longer update this repository as I've moved to a private GitLab and I've basically rewritten everything here anyway, so here it stands, a monument to a less wise me.